esl/MongooseIM/doc/tutorials/push-notifications/Push-notifications-client-side.md

 ```

 The `pubsub.mypubsub.com` will be used as a gateway for all notifications
-and will pass them through to the APNS and/or FCM.
+and will pass them through to the APNs and/or FCM.

 The most important and only difference from the standard node creation
 is the `type='push'` part of the `create` element.